+Uluwatu was a good couple hours away and Sky, my friend and I, were settled in on my bike, myself driving, getting ready for a long road ahead back to Ubud where we were living that month.
 We were driving along a country road, very windy, and I was cocky with handling my motorbike.
-It was my only form of transportation for like several months, and it had become a part of me.
-I took a curve way too fast.
-I hit a large pile of gravel, and Sky and I flew off this bike going at least 50 miles per hour wearing nothing but shorts, tank tops, flip flops, and thank God full faced helmets.
+It was my only form of transportation for like several months and it had become a part of me.

+You know, I took a curve way too fast, I hit a large pile of gravel, and Sky and I flew off this bike going at least 50 mph, wearing nothing but shorts, tank tops, flip flops, and thank God, full-faced helmets.
 Sky was luckier than me.
-I think if we could rewatch footage, my theory is that she traveled down the pavement on top of me like a backpack.
+I think if we could re-watch footage, my theory is that she traveled down the pavement on top of me like a backpack.
 She had some nasty cuts and scrapes on her hands and elbows, but all in all, she was pretty okay.

 I don't remember a ton.
-I do remember screaming "my arm, my arm" over and over because my shoulder had popped out of place, and that was very apparent.
-It was the most pain that I was feeling at that moment right when the crash happened.
+I do remember screaming "my arm, my arm," over and over because my shoulder had popped out of place and that was very apparent.
+It was the most pain that I was feeling at that moment, right when the crash happened.

 I also remember very distinctly laying on the pavement looking up at the clouds.
-I remember feeling a sense of irony for how beautiful the day was and how perfect the four little clouds in the sky were.
-And the irony of how the birds were chirping, and I was just noticing how oblivious their little brain was to my accident.
+I remember feeling a sense of irony for how beautiful the day was and how perfect the four little clouds in the sky were and the irony of how the birds were chirping.
+And I was just noticing how oblivious their little brain was to my accident.

-I most importantly remember the moment that I realized that no ambulance was coming.
+And I most importantly remember the moment that I realized that no ambulance was coming.
 I was laying on the pavement looking at the sky in the most horrific pain I had been in and realizing we're not in America.
 There is no magic 911.
 There's no ambulance.
-There weren't even really hospitals, not like the way that we think of them in our westernized culture.
+There weren't even really hospitals, not like the way that we think of them in our Westernized culture.

-It dawned on me that no one was coming for me.
-It was my whole responsibility to get myself up off this pavement with my dangly arm covered in severe road rash and get back on a bike and get myself to the medical facilities to get my wounds scraped and cleaned, burns washed, gravel picked out of my wounds.
+It dawned on me that no one was coming for me and it was my whole responsibility to get myself up off this pavement with my dangly arm covered in severe road rash and get back on a bike and get myself to the medical facilities to get my wounds scraped and cleaned, burns washed, gravel picked out of my wounds.
 It was my responsibility to get up and to get help.

 I don't think I have the words to describe the ride from the wreckage to the medical facilities.
 When I got myself up, I could see like the bone in my elbow.
-My arm was so painful.
-My shoulder out of socket, but I had put it back in.
+My arm was so painful, my shoulder out of socket, but I had put it back in.
 My right thigh was stripped of flesh.
 So was my knee and my toes and both palms, completely road burned.

 Henning, who was older than me from Germany, technically responsible for me.
 He was like the leader or the group manager.
 I don't know what to call him, but he was kind of in charge of like our Bali division of volunteers.
-He happened to be there.
-He saw the wreck.
-Thank God because he was the only person on that entire island that I knew that knew where to go for medical attention.
+He happened to be there and he saw the wreck.
+And thank God because he was the only person on that entire island that I knew that knew where to go for medical attention.